timfpark/react-native-cache/README.md

 # react-native-cache

-LRU cache built on top of React Native's AsyncStorage (or included MemoryStore) and automatic pruning of least recently used items.
+LRU cache built on top of the [React Native communities' AsyncStorage v2](https://github.com/react-native-community/async-storage/tree/master) (or included MemoryStore) and automatic pruning of least recently used items.

 ## Installation